What Happens After an Appeal Is Granted?

 What Happens When the Case Is Remanded to the Trial Court?

 In cases where an appeal has been granted in part, the appellate court may modify, but not vacate, a judgment.
-An appeal that is granted in full, however, results in a complete reversal of the initial judgment and a new trial in the lower court.
+However, an appeal granted in full results in a complete reversal of the initial decision and a new trial in the lower court.

 Nevertheless, the risk of conviction or an unfavorable ruling is still possible following the retrial.
 A person may appeal again should an unfavorable result occur a second time.